Obiekt 490A

 The Obiekt 490A "Rebel" (Russian: Объект 490А Бунтарь), or Object 490A, was a Soviet experimental main battle tank developed between 1981 and 1982.
-Only two prototypes were ever produced, neither of which were capable of firing due to time constraints.
-Neither of the vehicles were completed before their production was ceased.
+Only two prototypes were ever produced, neither of which was capable of firing due to time constraints.
+Neither of the vehicles was completed before their production was ceased.

 Design

-The Object 490A was created as an alternative variant for the Object 490.
-The 490A Buntar was suggested in order to provide the vehicle with one more crew member as well as an externally mounted gun.
+Object 490A was created as an alternative variant for the Object 490.
+The 490A Buntar was suggested to provide the vehicle with one more crew member as well as an externally mounted gun.
 The biggest change from the Object 490 to the 490A was the completely redesigned turret as well as minor changes to the chassis.
 The project was cancelled at the end of 1984 due to the newer Object 477 Molot program beginning.
-The tank is considered to be a vehicle ahead of its time, as it utilized multiple new technologies in order to stay ahead of the competition.
+The tank is considered a vehicle ahead of its time, as it utilized multiple new technologies to stay ahead of the competition.

 Armor

 The armor consisted of a layer of steel followed by composite armor, which consisted of five layers of steel separated by four layers of ceramic.
 The roof armor was unusually high on the hull as well as the turret in order to prevent the vehicle from being damaged by artillery.
 The vehicle's fuel tank was located to the right of the driver and acted as extra armor.

 Ammunition was stored in a compartment situated in the right side of the turret and the commander was situated right beside it.
 The gunner seat was placed in front of the commander.
 This fighting compartment was completely isolated from the rest of the tank, including from the driver who was to be situated in the front.

 Reactive armor (presumably Kontakt-5) was designed to be implemented to the front of the tank as well as the sides, but the production was cancelled before the vehicle reached that stage.